MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Set-ADComputer.md

 Property values that are not associated with cmdlet parameters can be modified by using the *Add*, *Replace*, *Clear*, and *Remove* parameters.

 The *Identity* parameter specifies the Active Directory computer to modify.
-You can identify a computer by its distinguished name, GUID, security identifier (SID) or Security Accounts Manager (SAM) account name.
+You can identify a computer by its distinguished name, GUID, security identifier (SID), or Security Accounts Manager (SAM) account name.
 You can also set the *Identity* parameter to an object variable such as `$<localComputerobject>`, or you can pass an object through the pipeline to the *Identity* parameter.
 For example, you can use the **Get-ADComputer** cmdlet to retrieve a computer object and then pass the object through the pipeline to Set-ADComputer.